 2. Free users received a small notification (not very discoverable).

 If a free user received a chat request, a pop-up would appear in front of the user.
 And when they want to reply, they then see a message to upgrade.
 Essentially, the idea was to bring out one of the most compelling premium features and place it within the organic user journey contextually.

-1. I took an MVP approach and chose to start with the app because it's more relatable on an app.
+1. I took an MVP approach and started with the app because it's more relatable than an app.
 Also, we could use the existing UI components from the library.
 Moreover, 70% of the userbase was on Android, so it made sense to start there.

-2. We started with only male receivers because females generally receive a lot of incoming attention, and it might feel overwhelming for them, which would worsen their user experience.
+2. We started with only male receivers because females generally receive a lot of incoming attention, which might feel overwhelming for them, worsening their user experience.

 3. We released it as an A/B test for new and existing users.

 It led to a 5.4% increase in conversion for that cohort without discounting or losing ARPO (average revenue per order).
 The next step was to extrapolate this to other cohorts and platforms.

 Increased Document Submission by 12% Within Onboarding Journey